crankyspock/rpi-pid-chamber/README.md

 ### Wire up the Raspberry Pi to the mini breadboard
 Turn off the Raspberry Pi while doing any wiring!
-Use the [Raspberry Pip Pinout Reference](https://pinout.xyz/) to assist in wiring up the SIX connections to the mini breadboard.
+Use the [Raspberry Pi Pinout Reference](https://pinout.xyz/) to assist in wiring up the SIX connections to the mini breadboard.
 The [DS18B20 Temperature Sensor Module](https://www.jaycar.com.au/digital-temperature-sensor-module/p/XC3700) comes with three pins.
 ![DS18B20 Temperature Sensor Module](https://www.jaycar.com.au/medias/sys_master/images/images/9725855367198/XC3700-digital-temperature-sensor-modulegallery5-300.jpg)

-Take note which pin is the signal (S), which is the +ve (3.3V) and which is the -ve (GND).
+Take note which pin is the signal (S - right), which is the +ve (3.3V - centre) and which is the -ve (GND - left).
 Insert the module pins into the mini breadboard on the edge so that the bulk of the module hangs off the mini breadboard.
-Take note which row of the mini breadboard is associated with the signal (S), the 3.3V and the GND of the module.
+Take note which row of the mini breadboard is associated with the signal (S), the 3.3V and the GND of the temperature module.
 ![DS18B20 Temperature Sensor Module mounted onto the mini breadboard](https://user-images.githubusercontent.com/56422704/194804869-dbc162b2-5115-42ab-8818-9caff18d56a0.jpeg)
 Using the plug to socket jumper leads, connect the 3.3V row to *Physical Pin 1* on the Raspberry Pi's GPIO.
 Now connect the GND row to any of the following: Physical Pin 6/9/14/20/30/34/39.
 I use *Physical Pin 9*.